faustomorales/qsl/README.md

 # Development

-1. Install Poetry.
-2. Clone this repository.
-3. Initialize your development environment using `make init`
-4. Launch a live reloading version of the frontend and backend using `make develop`.
+Create a dev environment using `make init`.
+Run widget development with live re-building using `make develop-widget`.
+Run app development using `make develop-app`.
+Changes to JavaScript/TypeScript require refreshing the browser.
+Changes to Python requires reloading the kernel (or running with `autoreload`).